-The Company has enough exploration credits from its past exploration activities to cover the minimum work obligation to keep the Gaspé permits in good standing until September 1, 2016, and with Bill 18, the permits are in good standing for a further period of up to three additional years as long as annual rents are paid by Petrolympic.
+The Company has enough exploration credits from its past exploration activities to cover the minimum work obligation to keep the Gaspé permits in good standing until September 1, 2017, and with Bill 18, the permits are in good standing until further notice as long as annual rents are paid by Petrolympic.
+The Company anticipates spending \$8.6 million in the Mitis and Matapedia properties as a Phase I exploration program, subject to positive results.